Echeverrias/IE/README.md

 You'll need to create an empty database.

-### Run the project
+### Running the project
 1. Download the [IE](xxx) project.
 You can download it as a zip or clone it.
 2. Yo have to set your database.
 Open de src/ie_django/settings.py file and configure the variable 'DATABASES'<br><br>
 <div align="center"><img src="https://github.com/Echeverrias/IE/blob/base/screenshots/db_settings.png" width="350"></div>
 <br><p align="center"><i>Figure 7</i></p><br>
-3. Open the terminal, go to the root folder project and install the virtual environmnet.<br>
+3. Open the terminal, go to the root folder project and install the virtual environment.<br>
 4. Activate the virtual environment.<br>
 5. Go to the 'src' folder and install all the requirements with <b>pip install -r requirements.txt</b><br>
 6. Execute <b>python manage.py makemigrations</b> to create the migrations.<br>